katharinalisalin/demo-bug-template/docs/bug-documentation/docs-report.md

 ### Links to the documentation

-After you described the section of the documentation that needs to be adjusted above, we now ask you to provide us with the link to this specific section of the documentation.
+After you described the documentation section that needs to be adjusted above, we now ask you to provide us with the link to this specific documentation section.
 Make sure you link to the sub-pages and anchor the headings directly.

 > __Why we need this__: providing the link to the documentation helps us
 > understand which sections of our documentation need to be adjusted, extended,